 While most farms divvy up the goods they grow into boxes for subscribers, we offer our CSA members the opportunity to pick and choose from the available harvest each week.

 As a subscriber, you will be able to decide what vegetables you want and when.
-Our members pre-pay for their share at the beginning of the season, then shop with us at the farmers market or farmstand as often as they want, picking out whatever items they want.
+Our members pre-pay for their share at the beginning of the season, then use this money as a “bank account” to shop with us at the farmers market or farmstand as often as they want, picking out whatever items they want.
 Shareholders receive a discount and the ability to pre-order items before they go on sale.
 And you get the knowledge that you’re supporting our enterprise and sharing the season with us!

 So here’s The Nitty Gritty: